Ragdoll cat a glance

-The history of the Ragdoll cat begins in the 1960s with a white Persian/Angora type cat by the name of Josephine (pictured above).
+The history of the Ragdoll cat begins in the 1960s with a white domestic longhaired cat of Persian/Angora by the name of Josephine (pictured below).
 Some say she belonged to Ann Baker, a Persian breeder from Riverside, California; others claim that Josephine was a feral cat who lived in a colony belonging to her neighbours, the Pennels.

 Government conspiracies aside, Josephine had two boys to two fathers.
 Blackie, as the name would suggest, a black cat and Raggedy Ann Daddy Warbucks (Daddy Warbucks for short), who had a cream coloured coat, with dark points and white mitts.
 These two males are considered to be the founding fathers of the Ragdoll breed.
 Daddy Warbucks was mated to one of Blackie’s daughters, producing two kittens, Raggedy Ann Tiki (Tiki) and Raggedy Ann Kyoto (Kyoto).
 Another daughter of Josephine’s, Buckwheat was mated to Daddy Warbucks producing Fugianna.